cyuehara/cyuehara.github.io/projects/HACChui-project.markdown

 | [US-D7: See best fit teams](https://hacc-hui.github.io/docs/requirements/participants#team-matching-participant-initiated)  | As a participant, I want to see which team is the best fit for me. |
 | [US-D8: Indicate desire to join](https://hacc-hui.github.io/docs/requirements/participants#team-matching-participant-initiated)  | As a participant, I want to indicate I'm interested in joining a team. |

+For milestone 2, I worked on the update team page.
+The team profile card was created by another team in milestone 1 so all I had to do was link the edit team form to the edit button on the page.
+I used the same layout as create team for the edit team form and had the information filled out.
+The user would only be able to change the challenge, skills, tools, and availaility.
+The team name cannot be changed.
+It was difficult for me to update the things changed in the team collection since I was still learning about how to use MongoDb collection.
+I was unable to get the update team to corretly update the teams information, however I still was able to get the form to link to the edit team button.

 <h3> Milestone 3- "The Final Sprint" </h3>
 [Milestone 3 Project Board](https://github.com/HACC-Hui/HACC-Hui/projects/1)